 1) Risk management can help traders avoid large losses.

-If a trader does not manage their risks properly, they could end up losing a large amount of money on a single trade.
+If traders do not manage their risks properly, they could lose much money on a single trade.
 By using risk management techniques, traders can limit their losses and protect their capital.

 2) Risk management can help traders manage their emotions.